Uniting Church in Sweden: Organization

 The Uniting Church in Sweden consists of about 640 local congregations in Sweden, which collectively have about 59,000 members.
 The church serves around 130,000 people as of 2021.

 Since 2007, the merging denominations also had a common youth organization called Equmenia.
 The intention to form the new denomination was made in the respective conferences in 2008, 2009 and 2010 before the final decision was made in 2011.

-Since the inaugural meeting in 2011, the denomination's president was Ann-Sofie Lasell, who was succeeded in 2014 by Tomas Bjöersdorff and in 2017 by Susanne Rodmar.
-The current president, Kerstin Torkelsson Enlund, was elected in 2020.
-The church conference in Linköping in 2012 elected Lasse Svensson as church leader and Olle Alkholm and Sofia Camnerin as deputy church leaders.
+Since the inaugural meeting in 2011, the denomination's chairperson was Ann-Sofie Lasell, who was succeeded in 2014 by Tomas Bjöersdorff and in 2017 by Susanne Rodmar.
+The current chairperson, Dick Simonsson, was elected in 2026.
+The church conference in Linköping in 2012 elected Lasse Svensson as president and Olle Alkholm and Sofia Camnerin as vice presidents.
 All three were re-elected at the 2016 church conference in Stockholm.
-At the 2020 church conference, Lasse Svensson was re-elected as church leader, and Karin Wiborn and Joakim Hagerius were newly elected as deputy church leaders.
+At the 2020 church conference, Lasse Svensson was re-elected as president, and Karin Wiborn and Joakim Hagerius were newly elected as vice presidents.
+In 2026 Karin Wiborn was elected as president and Niklas Pensoho as vice presidents.

 The Uniting Church in Sweden runs University College Stockholm (formerly Stockholm School of Theology) and along with Equmenia runs Härnösand Folk High School, Sjövik Folk High School, Karlskoga Folk High School, Bromma Folk High School and Södra Vätterbygdens folkhögskola.
 Together with the Swedish Alliance Mission, it runs the aid organization Diakonia.
 The Uniting Church in Sweden is a member organization of the study association Bilda.
 Along with a number of other Christian denominations and organizations, it runs the nonprofit social work organization Hela människan.
+The Uniting Church in Sweden is a member of a number of international organizations, among them the World Council of Churches.

+The church has an extensive international cooperation with sister churches in many countries.